-Personal NPI's Community NPI's Environmental NPI's Communication Increase routine hand hygiene.
-Use alcohol-based hand sanitizer when hand washing is not an option.
+LEVEL ONE ACTIONS.
+VINOS DETECTED IN THE REGION TREVENTION TO COSED Personal NPI's Community NPI's Environmental NPI's Communication Increase routine hand hygiene.
+Use alcohol-based hand sanitizer when hand washing is not an Identify baseline absentee rates to determine if rates have increased by 20% or more.
+Increase communication and education on Increase sanitizing of flat surfaces and shared surfaces Devise prevention and post-exposure sanitizing Provide communications to families based on the current situation, general information, and public health guidance.
 Cover coughs/sneezes, throw away tissues at each use, wash your hands.
-Stay home when ill for at least 24 hours after fever free without the use of fever-reducing medication.
-Identify baseline absentee rates to determine if rates have increased by 20% or more.
-Increase communication and education on respiratory etiquette and hand hygiene in the classroom.
+Stay home when ill respiratory etiquette and hand hygiene in the classroom.
 Teachers can provide ageappropriate education.
-Communicable Disease surveillance - monitoring and reporting student illness.
+Communicable Disease surveillance - strategies based on current recommendations.
+Isolate students who become ill at school with febrile respiratory illness until parents can Provide communication to staff of the current situation.
+Provide communication to for at least 24 monitoring and reporting pick up. immunocompromised hours after fever student illness.
+Discourage the use student families to free without the use of fever-reducing medication.
 Increase space between students in the classroom.
-Instruct students in small groups as feasible.
-Increase sanitizing of flat surfaces and shared surfaces Devise prevention and post-exposure sanitizing strategies based on current recommendations.
-Isolate students who become ill at school with febrile respiratory illness until parents can pick up.
-Discourage the use of shared utensils in the classroom.
-Provide communications to families based on the current situation, general information, and public health guidance.
-Provide communication to staff of the current situation.
-Provide communication to immunocompromised student families to defer to personal providers in regard to attendance.
+Instruct students in small groups as feasible. of shared utensils in the classroom. defer to personal providers in regard to attendance.